amantinband/throw/README.md

 # Contribution

-Contributions are super welcome!
-Take a look at the open issues, there are multiple features waiting to be implemented!
-Please go ahead and open an issue with any idea, bug, or feature request.
+Feel free to open an issue with any idea, bug, or feature request.

-We are trying to be the fastest validation library, so if you have any suggestions on how to improve the runtime speed, share them with us.
+We are trying to be the fastest validation library, so if you have suggestions on improving the runtime speed, share them with us.

 # Credits